Course meets Tuesdays and Thursdays from 11-12:20

 and 60\% if within 48 hours); homeworks due after April 4 must be

 The single worst homework grade will be dropped.

 Final Project: The course requires a final project of each student, and is due in class on the last day the class meets.
 Please provide hardcopy to me directly - in class or in my office hours.
 You are strongly encouraged to do a research project, but you can also do a survey paper on some topic relevant to the course material.
 In both cases, your project should be a paper (of about 15 pages) in a format and style appropriate for submission to a journal.
 Research projects can involve two students, but survey papers must be done by yourself.
 Grades on the final project depend upon the kind of project you do.
 For a research paper, your grade will be 30% writing, 40% scientific/algorithmic rigor, and 30% impact.
 If you do a survey paper, the grade will be 30% writing, 30% summary of the literature you discuss, and 40% commentary (i.e., insight, critical and thoughtful discussion of the issues that come up).
-See this page for a list of possible final projects provided for this course in a previous year.
-Also, here is a list of external software that may be helpful to you in your projects, in case you want to do phylogenetic analyses of datasets and compare results.
+See the chapter on Projects from the textbook for possible research projects.
+You might also want to look at this page for a list of possible final projects provided for this course in a previous year.

 Class Presentation: All students will present research papers from the recent scientific literature.
 The presentation of scientific papers is a major part of the course, and all students are expected to participate actively in discussing these papers.

 Course Participation: Your course participation will be evaluated in terms of how you participate in the in-class discussions of the scientific literature we are reading, and also of the presentations of scientific papers given by the other students.